 o arrange a partnership school visit as necessary

 Please view further information regarding interview information

 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin in 2015/16 are required to have passed the skills tests before the start of the course.
-Further information is available on the Department for Education website.
+Applicants for initial teacher training (ITT) courses which begin after 2013/14 are required to have passed the skills tests before the start of the course.

-You will not be eligible to register and take the tests until after you have submitted an application for an ITT programme.
-Those applicants who satisfy the above entry requirements AND who have passed both tests may be offered an interview before applicants who are still to complete the tests.
+You will not be eligible to register and take the tests until after you have submitted an application for an ITT programme through UCAS Teacher Training.

 Please note that:

 Application forms should be able to demonstrate not only your depth of subject knowledge but also your enthusiasm and commitment to a career in teaching.